What is ESG (Environmental, Social, and Governance)?

 ESG – Environmental

-Environmental criteria include a company’s use of renewable energy sources, its waste management program, how it handles potential problems of air or water pollution arising from its operations, deforestation issues (if applicable), and its attitude and actions climate change issues.
+Environmental criteria include a company’s use of renewable energy sources, its waste management program, how it handles potential problems of air or water pollution arising from its operations, deforestation issues (if applicable), and its attitude and actions around climate change issues.

 Other possible environmental issues include raw material sourcing (e.g., does the company use fair trade suppliers and organic ingredients?) and whether a company follows biodiversity practices on land it owns or controls.

 ESG – Social

 Social criteria cover a vast range of potential issues.
 There are many separate social aspects of ESG, but all of them are essentially about social relationships.
 One of the key relationships for a company, from the point of view of many socially responsible investors, is its relationship with its employees.
 Following is a brief rundown of just some of the issues that may be considered when examining how a company handles its social relationships:

 - Is employee pay fair, or perhaps even generous, compared to comparable jobs or similar positions throughout the industry?
 What type of retirement plans are employees offered?
 Does the company contribute to the employee retirement plans?

 - In addition to basic wages or salary, what benefits or perks are employees provided with?
-With ESG-concerned investors, it can make a big difference in the evaluation of your company if, for example, you do things such as providing a free, very lavish buffet lunch for all employees every Friday – or provide other types of benefits that aren’t exactly commonly found at all workplaces, such as an on-site fitness center.
+With ESG-concerned investors, it can make a big difference in the evaluation of your company if, for example, you do things such as providing a free, very lavish buffet lunch for all employees every Friday – or provide other types of benefits that aren’t common at all workplaces, such as an on-site fitness center.

 - Workplace policies regarding diversity, inclusion, and prevention of sexual harassment are also frequently considered.

 - Employee training and education programs; for example, does your company provide financial support for continuing or higher education and/or flexible working hours for employees pursuing further education; what opportunities exist for employees to be trained in new job skills at the company that will qualify them for higher-paying positions?